FarmBot-Docs/farmbot-express/v1.0/FarmBot-Express-v1.0/supporting-infrastructure/building-a-fixed-raised-bed.md

 ---
 title: "Building a Fixed Raised Bed"
 slug: "building-a-fixed-raised-bed"
-excerpt: "Step-by-step instructions for building a fixed raised bed for your FarmBot"
+description: "Step-by-step instructions for building a fixed raised bed for your FarmBot"
 ---

 * toc